Jingo-Finance/docs/docs/contracts/v2/guides/swaps/single-swaps.md

 sidebar_position: 1
 ---

-Swaps are the most common interaction with the Pegasys protocol.
+Swaps are the most common interaction with the Jingo protocol.
 The following example shows you how to implement a single-path swap contract that uses two functions that you create:

 - `swapExactInputSingle`
 - `swapExactOutputSingle`